Ensemble Kalman filter based Sequential Monte Carlo Sampler for sequential Bayesian inference: Numerical examples

 \section{Numerical examples}

-We shall provide three examples to demonstrate the performance of the proposed EnKF-SMCS algorithms.
-The first example is used to illustrate that the proposed method can perform well when the posterior is strongly non-Gaussian and the EnKF becomes highly inaccurate.
-The second and the third examples show that even for problems where the EnKF performs reasonably well, the EnKF-SMCS can further improve the performance. {We emphasize here that in all these examples, we assume that the forward model $G_t$ is computationally intensive and thus the main computational cost arises from the simulation of $G_t$.
+We provide three examples in this section to demonstrate the performance of the proposed method. {We emphasize here that in all these examples, the forward model $G_t$ is computationally intensive and thus the main computational cost arises from the simulation of $G_t$.
 As a result, the main computational cost of all methods is measured by the number of forward model evaluations, which in all the methods used in this section is equal to the product of the number of steps and that of the particles. }